Computational-Ethnography-Lab/teaching/workshops/comp_for_qual.md

 It covers tools and approaches ranging from basic data organization and visualization to advanced machine learning integration, emphasizing a [pragmatic approach](https://arxiv.org/abs/2509.12503) to social science research.

 The repository is a work in progress, designed to support learning.
+It is in its early stages, so please send resources (but not hate-mail) to corey.abramson@rice.edu.

 ### Author/Instructor/Curator
 **Corey M. Abramson, Ph.D.**